MidCamp/midcamp/README.md

 To include a specific version of the Hatter styleguide, update the version of the hatter dependency in `package.json` in the related theme and them run `npm install`

+### Local Drupal theme development

+To streamline theme development in the context of Drupal, you can use NPM's link feature.

+First, in your local clone of the Hatter design system (hatter-v2) run:

+* `npm link`

+You'll only need to run this command once in the Hatter repository unless you remove or reinstall the package.

+Then, in the Drupal theme directory (web/themes/custom/hatter_2019 for example,) run:

+* `npm run watch-hatter`

+This will link the Hatter package to your local development version of the pattern library, and watch for any changes.

+When you're done with local theme development, run the following script to unlink your local version of Hatter and re-install the published version of the package.

 ### Patching modules

 Sometimes we need to apply patches from the Drupal.org issue queues.
 These patches should be applied using composer using the [Composer Patches](https://github.com/cweagans/composer-patches) composer plugin.